 The nausea I had lasted six and a half months, mostly in the afternoons and evenings.
-Sometimes in the middle of the night.
+Sometimes I would wake up in the middle of the night feeling nauseous.

 It always got worse about twenty minutes after I took my prenatal vitamins.

-Even though I hated taking them, it never occurred to me that the vitamins I was told to take were making me sick.
+Even though I hated taking them, it never occurred to me that the vitamins were making me sick.